azmr/andrewreece.co.uk/index.md

 ## Photography
 I've taken over 10,000 photos of gymnasts performing, mostly from the Loughborough club.
 Below are a few of my favourites.
-See the [Ember Creations photos](https://www.facebook.com/embercreations/photos/) on Facebook for more.

 ![Gymnastics beam mount](img/Gym2.jpg)
 ![Gymnastics Healy](img/Gym3.jpg)